yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK for Android(en).md

 <img src="document\image01.jpg" alt="img1">

-you can choose to or not to add android-support-v4.jar and/or android-support-v7-appcompat.jar and/or Yumi_Adapter_Mraid_vX.X.X.jar into libs according to your needs.
+you can choose to or not to add android-support-v4.jar and/or android-support-v7-appcompat.jar into libs according to your needs.
 You must use the jar file provided by YUMIMOBI when you need to use v4.jar or v7.jar.

 <span style="color:red;">
 About google_play_service project: